 A Note from the Editor

 Looking through my website I would hope it becomes apparent that I don't fall into one category.
-I'm not an athlete or musician or scholar in any superlative sense of those words, rather a combination of all three and many more.
-That I believe, above any accomplishments, is my most marketable quality.
+That, I believe, above any accomplishments, is my most marketable quality.

 I'm adaptable and social, allowing me to be thrown into any situation or job and work hard until I succeed.
 I love people and working with business professionals.
 This is why I spent a lot of time working to help other people, like working as a food server at Open Door Mission: I appreciate others.
 It's important to me to find an organization that shares this desire to help and appreciate people.